 Our many member clubs form a disability support network across the County as well as providing social and recreational facilities.

 We run an Access Auditor training course to provide disabled people with new skills and qualifications to assist them into permanent employment.

 Successful students, and other trained auditors, are available to undertake access audits, disability awareness and other training.

-Our 2012 Annual Accounts are now online and available for inspection.
-Click the link above to download them.
+Our Annual Accounts are now online and available for inspection.
+Click the links below to access them.